hrakaroo/blackjack-strategy/README.md

 ## Overview

-I'm not a big gambler in general, and when I do go to Las Vegas I usually play 1/2 no-limit Poker.
-I find the dynamics of the game play interesting, and with a fairly conservative strategy I'm usually in the positive after most trips.
-(But not enough that I'm ready to quit my day job.)
+I'm not a big gambler in general, but when I do go to Las Vegas I usually play 1/2 no-limit Poker.
+I find the dynamics of the game play interesting, and with a fairly conservative strategy I'm usually in the positive after most trips, if even only just barely.

 However, despite sitting at a table with eight other people, it's not a hugely social game.
-If I'm with friends I'll usually play BlackJack with them which, I'll be honest, I'm not terribly good at.
+If I'm with friends I'll usually play BlackJack which, if I'm honest, I'm not terribly good at.
 And while there exist many BlackJack _trainer_ apps, most of them require a fair bit of rote memorization of charts which is not terribly fun.
 So instead I thought it might be interesting to wire up some simulations and see what actually impacts your odds and maybe along the way I'll start to internalize some of these rules.